sortsammcdonald/dl_ch4_writeup/README.md

 # dl_ch4_writeup
-Code samples for my writeup of Chapter 4 of Deep Learning for Coders
+Code samples for my writeups of Chapter 4 of Deep Learning for Coders